rishabhpahuja/VLR-Project/README.md

 3. Add superglue and cosine matrix by assigning weights and then send the unmatched boxes to IOU.

 ### Note:
--The script for **A.1** has been added.
-TO activate it, change True->False in line 122 of ./deep_sort/deep_sort/tracker.py -The script has been written to implement **A.2**.
+- The script for **A.1** has been added.
+TO activate it, change True->False in line 122 of ./deep_sort/deep_sort/tracker.py
+- The script has been written to implement **A.2**.
 To activate this, change False->True in line 145 of ./deep_sort/deep_sort/tracker.py
--The script has been written to implement **A.3**.
+- The script has been written to implement **A.3**.
 To activate this, change False->True in line 132 of ./deep_sort/deep_sort/tracker.py

 #### Pendign tasks:
 - Passing frames to use any part of **A**